TsukiGva2/MonoTempo/README.md

 - [ ] Start container and stuff automatically at boot
 - [ ] Configure impinj reader's time automatically
 - [ ] Configure docker-compose.yml to the correct reader

+## Per-topic

+### Datemon

+- [ ] Move all the logic from datemon to MyReader or Envio a shell script shouldn't be a container, nor should it deal with it's own syncronization.